TOAST-DOCS/pipeline/en/stage-guide.md

 ![stage-guide-17](https://kr1-api-object-storage.nhncloudservice.com/v1/AUTH_2acdfabf4efe4efc8a04c00b348110c9/cdn_origin/prod_pipeline/2023-10-31/stage-guide-17.png)

-You can write requests in stages, and only uswers with the **Pipeline APPROVAL ADMIN** role can perform the **Run Management (run, stop running)** feature from the approval management stage.
+You can write requests in stages, and only users with the **Pipeline APPROVAL ADMIN** role can perform the **Run Management (run, stop running)** feature from the approval management stage.

 The **Pipeline APPROVAL ADMIN** role can be granted from the project's Member Management, Role Group Management.